 The pattern has 3 parts.
 The centre represents Mount Clay which is heavily forested with lots of tress and hills that point like fingers towards the ocean.

 The middle part represents the Surry River.
 It’s a lovely twisty river that sometimes doesn’t quite meet the sea which is shown by the spoke like sections, but when the rains come, it flows strongly into to sea.

 The outer section represents the sea.
 Always there.
 Always a joy to gaze upon and walk beside.

 If you’d like to make a Narrawong square, you can download the pattern by clicking the button with your preferred terms below.
 In the pattern you’ll find some hints and tips, a clearly written pattern, round by round photos, a chart and a link to a video of me making the square so perfect for crocheters of all skill levels.

 Would you like to contribute a square?

-As a community, we’ll be making squares and joining them into a blanket (or 2) to be raffled off at the end of 2017.
+As a community, we made squares and joined them into a blanket (or 2) raffled off at the end of 2017.
 The funds raised will go towards a local Narrawong project that will enhance the enjoyment of the main 2 large artworks begin created.
-I will confirm what the funds will be used for as soon as it’s decided – the project has only just begun so some decisions are still to be made.

-You’ll find in the pattern a slip to be filled out to send with your square and the address to send it to.
-The town of Narrawong thanks you very much should you decide to send a square!
-All contributors will be publicly acknowledged in a thank you I will post here once the blanket it made, plus I will share on Instagram all squares received.
+The town of Narrawong thanks you very much if you sent us a square or 2 or more!
+All contributors will be publicly acknowledged in a thank you I will post here once the blanket is made.

 So there you go.
 I hope you can visit our little town one day and check out the wonderful natural environment and stay a while.
 To tempt you a little more, here are some of the visitors we get quite regularly.